simOne3107/R4CogPsy/README.md

 #### Installing packages in **R** ####

-In order to install a package in **R**, enter the following line of code with the package name you wish to install, and press enter to run it.
+In order to install a package in **R**, enter the following line of code with the package name you wish to install in the console, and press **enter** to run it.
 Do not forget to use quotation marks.

 ```r
 install.packages ("rmarkdown")